What should a foreigner do with an LLC in Ukraine that does not operate?

 In addition, according to Cl.
 5 part 1 of Article 42-9 of the Law of Ukraine "On Employment of Population" in case of cancellation of the work permit due to non-payment of the unified social tax within 2 months from the date of the employment agreement, the documents for work permit can be re-submitted only after one year.

-Accordingly, in case of non-payment of the unified social tax, a foreigner risks to lose the work permit and the temporary residence permit for the whole year.
-Therefore, our lawyers advise upholding the company by paying the foreigner's salary and the unified social tax due.
+Accordingly, in the event of non-payment of the Unified Social Contribution (USC), a foreigner risks losing their work permit and residency permit for an entire year.
+Therefore, our legal experts advise maintaining the company's operations by paying the salaries to the foreigner and the USC associated with payroll accruals.

 In order for the employer to accrue wages, the company must have an open bank account and an open account of the foreigner in a Ukrainian bank.
 It is also possible for the foreigner to establish part-time work (day/week) and other work formats determined by the Labor Code of Ukraine.